BACH Healthcare Services

 How do I obtain a Self-care Card?

-Patients may take a Self-Care Class offered in the Patient and Family Medical Resource Center and receive the Over-the-Counter Medication Card to obtain a select number of over-the-counter medications free of charge within BACH Pharmacies.
+Patients may ask the Pharmacy team about receiving an Over-the-Counter Medication Card to obtain a select number of over-the-counter medications free of charge within BACH Pharmacies.

 Why does the wait time in the Emergency Center vary?

 On average, our wait times are much shorter than the four hour national average, however situations may arise when a wait may be extended.

 Upon arrival to the Emergency Center, all patients are triaged to determine the level of their medical needs.
 True medical emergencies must be cared for immediately, such as a heart attack in progress or other medical emergencies that require immediate assistance.
 Some medical conditions may not be considered as emergent as another patient’s at the time visiting the emergency center; therefore, the medical need that is most emergent is seen right away and may delay the time for a less emergent medical need to be seen.